danibachar/Advance-Networking-Kubernetes-HW/README.md

   - `kubectl` is our local client for interacting with the Kubernetes API.
 We can watch, get, and apply changes to Kuberenetes. the basics command we run allow us to mainly interact with the underlaying API for gathering information about the cluster.
 In the next few steps we wll learn more about the Kubernetes API and how to create resources and deploy applications on this system.

 - Submission:
-  - Nothing to submit for this subseciton, you can leave the relevant folder empty
+  - Nothing to submit for this subseciton

 ### 2) Using kubectl to Create a Deployment